gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 Of New Vrindaban clay

-When you stepped out of Hayagréva’s Volkswagen
+When you stepped out of Hayagrīva’s Volkswagen

 To walk the final stretch